apersomany/launcherlib/README.md

 # launcherlib
-A minecrafte launcher library written in rust.
+A minecraft launcher library written in rust.